 Borate: a very soluble pH buffer used in premium antifreezes.

-Coolant: Antifreeze mixed with water, or water mixed with an additive package for use in warm climates.
+Coolant: Fluid used to transfer waste heat away from the engine.
+Coolant concentrate mixed with water, or water mixed with an additive package for use in warm climates.

 Fully Formulated antifreeze or coolant.
 A modern product that contains all of the necessary